prostephano/behavior_clone/README.md

 With my machine capacity, it was a challange to train such a complicated model, however.

 NVIDIA model is for a self driving car.
-However, my model is simply predicting a steering angle.
+In contrast, my model needs to only predict a steering angle.
 Realizing this, I changed the model to something smaller: LeNet

 ## Final Model Architecture